Dallah-Jnr/HTML-CSS-PROJECT/README.md

 ## ALX Final Project

 This project is a demonstration of a simple website built using only HTML and CSS.
-It showcases the use of these core web technologies to create a responsive and visually appealing web page.
+It showcases the use of these core web technologies to create a responsive and visually appealing web page with different types animations.

 ## Table of Contents